 1. Document format and content

-- The test cases will highlight where configuration is needed and test that it is applied properly, based on claimed vendor conformance.
+- The test cases highlight where configuration is needed and test that it is applied properly, based on claimed vendor conformance.

 2. Secure, exchange transactions